gottacatchenall/dissertation_prospectus/tex/prospectus.md

 2. Statistical Models

-Other types of statistical models (typically those that full under the ambiguous banner "machine learning") do not define $f$ with much regard towards the actual concepts $A$ at all, but instead are cleverly designed algorithms which can accurately map input conditions to output conditions in some cases.
+Other types of statistical models (typically those that fall under the ambiguous banner "machine learning") do not define $f$ with much regard towards the actual concepts $A$ at all, but instead are cleverly designed algorithms which can accurately map input conditions to output conditions in some cases.